Nissan Tiida: Facelift (Taiwan)

 Instead of updating to the C13 Tiida/Pulsar, the C12 Tiida was facelifted exclusively in the Taiwanese market conducted by Yulon Motors.
 The facelift was a budget update to keep the appearance of the C12 Tiida in Taiwan in line with the C13 Tiida in other markets.
 The facelift replaces the front and rear light units with redesigned set up and light strips, front and rear bumpers, and the front grille.
 The new front grille features the updated Nissan V motion styling and the rear bumper was designed to mimic those on the C13 Tiida.

 Tiida J

 The Taiwanese market Tiida received another facelift for the 2021 model year called the Tiida J. The Tiida J features redesigned front and rear bumpers.

 Third generation (C13; 2015)

-Since March 2015, the Nissan Pulsar (C13), as sold in most of Europe, is sold in Russia and China under the Tiida nameplate.
+Since March 2015, the Nissan Pulsar (C13), as sold in most of Europe, is sold in Russia, China and Africa under the Tiida nameplate.